GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 ## Database Matters

-We just need a single database table to store all our user information.
-We'll start by writing the Flask app to check at boot time and create our table if it doesn’t exist, relying on Postgres itself to prevent duplicate tables.
+The Flask app you'll be deploying is a very, very simple service that allows creating and reading back users.
+Each user has a UUID, a `username`, a `fullname`, and a `password`, so the app needs just a single database table to store everything.
+For now, the Flask app just checks at boot time, and creates this table if it doesn’t exist, relying on Postgres itself to prevent duplicate tables.
 (This is best suited for a single Postgres instance, but that's OK for now.)

-So all we really need is a way to spin up a Postgres server in our Kubernetes cluster.
-We can just use the Postgres 9.6 Docker image published on DockerHub to make this easy.
-The relevant config file is `postgres/deployment.yaml`, which includes in its spec section the specifics of the image we’ll use:
+So for Postgres, all that's necessary is a way to spin up a Postgres server in our Kubernetes cluster.
+Postgres actually publishes a prebuilt Docker image for Postgres 9.6 on DockerHub, which makes this very easy.
+The relevant config file is `postgres/deployment.yaml`, which includes in its spec section the specifics of the image to use:

 ```
 spec: